XGamer110/Pneumatic-Precision-System/JOURNAL.md

+---
+title: Pnuematic Precision System (PPS-MK1)
+author: Erik Cruz
+description: A precision system designed to humanely dispatch squirrels on private property who are destroying my property and my garden
+created_at: 2025-3-28
+---

 ## March 28th - April 3rd, 2025
 Started to come up with ideas of how I should design everything, and how everythign should function, including a safe way of powering the Arduino NANO and other electrical components to control the Solenoid Valve.
 ![first sketch](https://github.com/user-attachments/assets/d874db80-838c-4f01-9d63-5c040f64a9f1)